meghansh36/distributed-logger/README.md

 AwesomeLogRetreiver is a client/server applications which can be used to query distributed log files on multiple machines.
 The applications provides grep like interface on files distributed on multiple machines.

+## Design

+## Performance

 ## server application

 This is a simple python application which will listen on a configured port for search queries from multiple clients and searches a single log file or multiple log files in a directory based on the user query.

-There are two implementations of servers available one `server_with_asyncio.py` using python asyncio module to listen for client connections and handle client requests asynchronously and the second `server_with_selects.py` uses linux `select` to monitor the sockets for reading and sending data.
+There are two implementations of servers available `server_with_asyncio.py` using python asyncio module to listen for client connections and handle client requests asynchronously and `server_with_selects.py` uses linux `select` to monitor the sockets for reading and sending data.

 ### Requirements